These Easy Baked Chicken Meatballs tender, juicy, and are so versatile! Great for adding to a meal prep, dinner, or as an appetizer on its own!

 Making These Baked Chicken Meatballs into a Meal

-To make this meatball recipe into a meal prep or dinner, I served the meatballs with a garlic, basil, and butter spaghetti (recipe coming soon on the blog).
+To make this meatball recipe into a meal prep or dinner, I served the meatballs with a garlic, basil, and butter spaghetti.
 Other things you can serve this meatball meal prep with are…

 - turn it into a sandwich/sub with some marinara sauce